Philippine Standard Time

 Philippine Standard Time (PST or PhST; Pamantayang Oras ng Pilipinas), also known as Philippine Time (PHT), is the official name for the time zone used in the Philippines.
-The country only uses a single time zone, at an offset of UTC+08:00, but used daylight saving time for brief periods in November 1, 1936 until September 20, 1978.
+The country only uses a single time zone, at an offset of UTC+08:00, but used daylight saving time for brief periods from November 1, 1936 until July 28, 1990.

 Geographic details

 Countries that use UTC+08:00 are in yellow.

-Geographically, the Philippines lies and 126°34′ east of the Prime Meridian, and is physically located within the UTC+08:00 time zone.
+Geographically, the Philippines lies within 114°17′/116°53′ and 126°37′ east of the Prime Meridian, and is therefore fully located within the UTC+08:00 time zone.
 Philippine Standard Time is maintained by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
 The Philippines shares the same time zone with China, Taiwan, Hong Kong, Macau, Malaysia, Singapore, Western Australia, Brunei, Irkutsk (Russia), Central Indonesia, and most of Mongolia.

 History

 Erroneous International Date Line from the 1888 Meyers Konversations-Lexikon, running between the Spanish Philippine Islands and British Hong Kong.
-The Philippine Islands along with the rest of New Spain are shown on the eastern side of the IDL, even though they were moved to the western side in 1845.
-It also placed Bonin Islands and Fiji to the east those are actually to the west of the line.
+The Philippine Islands along with the rest of New Spain are shown on the eastern side of the IDL.
+They had moved west of the line in 1845.
+Bonin Islands and Fiji are also shown east of the line.
+They were actually west of the line.

+Precolonial era

+Before the arrival of clocks in the 16th century, early Filipinos kept track of time using environmental cues, the positions of the sun, and the stars.
+Portions of the day and night were given highly descriptive names.
+For example, dawn was called bukang-liwayway, midday was katanghalian, dusk was takipsilim, and midnight was hatinggabi.
+Each region effectively followed its own local solar mean time.